linda-seiter/CMSC115_2258/unit2_project/README.md

 </tr>
 </table>

-Run `BasketballGameTest` to confirm your solution passes the Junit tests.
+Run **BasketballGameTest** to confirm your solution passes the Junit tests.

-Save and close any open files.
+## Submitting your project

+TBD

 <style>
 table, th, td {